 This is Wormwood.
 Smells delightful.
 Tastes bitter.
 Let’s break it down.

 First, some background.
 Wormwood is bitter and that’s the point.
-Bitter flavors in general can help the body’s natural digestion abilities*.
+Digestion is triggered when foods and liquids come in contact with receptors in our taste buds.
 Wormwood is an ideal herb for this mission.
 So we use it in our Better Bitters Absinthium formula.

 What Wormwood looks like